Which of the following statements is true regarding financial acc... | Study Prep in Pearson+

 1

-Step 1: Understand the purpose of financial accounting.
-Financial accounting is a branch of accounting that focuses on preparing financial statements to provide information to external users such as investors, creditors, and regulatory agencies.
+Understand the purpose of financial accounting: Financial accounting is designed to provide information about a company's financial performance and position to external users, such as investors, creditors, and regulatory agencies.

 Watch next